20 WAYS TO DECLUTTER YOUR HOME

 #3 Your wardrobe

 Take everything out of your wardrobe.
 Find another home in the house for everything that shouldn’t be there, a wardrobe is for clothes only!
 Clean the inside thoroughly.
 Sort your clothes into 3 piles (keep, donate, throw away).
 Only put back into your wardrobe the items you want to keep.
 These should be pieces that are in good condition, that you love and make you feel good when you put them on.
 Take the donate and throw away piles straight to a charity shop or the bin.
-Click this link to read more about how to declutter your wardrobe and love your clothes.
+Read more about how to declutter your clothes.

 #4 The children’s clothes